 Blue-water fishing can be a big deal; big water, big boats, big fish, and yes, big money.
 Most of the time, a blue-water trip entails a long ride to get to the fishing grounds and trips are typically 36 to 48 hours in length due to the distance to the area you are going to fish.
 Once you are in, you are pretty much committed because it’s a long way home.
 Yes, the typical blue-water trip is not for the casual angler.
-The overnight stays and long boat rides can be brutal.
 But for the avid big-game angler, it’s worth it.

 At times, however, under the right weather conditions, the blue water off shore of the Alabama coast moves in closer; much closer than normal.
 And this opens up big-game fishing for a much larger cross section of anglers.